Embedded Systems Engineer

 • Technical and personal skills.

-• Having the space to make mistakes and learning from them.
+• The space to make mistakes and learn from them.

 Previous